-Getting your SEO in order is one of the first steps you can take to improve your local business marketing and get found online.
+Getting your local SEO in order is one of the first steps you can take to improve your local business marketing and get found online.

 This ties in with search engine optimization and is an important component of any local marketing strategy.

 Beyond your website, you also want to make sure your business is being highlighted in other places online.

 This does two positive things.
 First, it increases the chances of your small business grabbing a potential customer.
 Second, it helps improve your search engine rankings.

 For local businesses, there are a few places to advertise your business online to jump on right away.
 You can see most of them in the graphic below:

 The first two places you want to start is to claim your business on Google My Business and Bing Places for Business.
 Both of these are vital directories and can help you get started running local ads online.

 Having a presence on local business listing and review sites like Yelp and Manta are important local marketing strategies, as well.

 So be sure to sign your business up for as many of those as you can.
 Don’t forget to also search for local directories as well; chances are there will be other sites available like your chamber of commerce.

 Make sure you also include your name, address, and phone number on every directory and website, so people know how to contact your company once they find you online.

-Often, email marketing can be a forgotten tool for small businesses local marketing.
+Often, email marketing can be a forgotten tool for small business local marketing.

-When the Infusionsoft and Leadpages we mentioned above asked what small business owners’ preferred marketing channels were, email marketing came in third, as highlighted by the following chart:
+When an Infusionsoft and Leadpages survey asked what small business owners’ preferred marketing channels were, email marketing came in third, as highlighted by the following chart:

 A good email marketing strategy offers many benefits for a small business by: